-Bipolar disorder is a mental illness that affects mood, where individuals experience episodes of depression and episodes of mania.
+Bipolar disorder is a mental illness that affects mood.
+With bipolar disorder, people experience episodes of depression and episodes of mania.
 Depression in bipolar disorder is the same as other types of depression.
 Mania is an unusually high mood for the person in which they may feel like their thoughts are racing and may feel hyperactive, unrealistically confident, happy, or very powerful.
 Many people don’t sleep much when they experience mania.
 They may act without thinking and do risky things they wouldn’t normally do.

-A type of counselling called Cognitive Behavioural Therapy (CBT) is common for mood disorders.
+A type of counselling called cognitive-behavioural therapy (or ‘CBT’) is common for mood disorders.
 It teaches you how your thoughts, feelings, and behaviours work together.
 It also teaches important skills like solving problems, managing stress, realistic thinking, and relaxation.
 CBT is often the first treatment to try if you experience mild or moderate problems with depression.
-Mindfulness Based Stress Reduction (MBSR) Therapy is also helpful in managing stress and in relaxation.
+Mindfulness-based Stress Reduction Therapy is also helpful in managing stress and in relaxation.

 Borderline Personality Disorder (BPD) is a serious and complicated mental health issue.
 People with BPD have difficulty regulating or handling their emotions or controlling their impulses and are highly sensitive and reactive to what is going on in their environment.
 People with BPD may live with ongoing emotional pain, thus the symptoms of BPD are a result of their efforts to cope with this pain.

 The experiences of a person with BPD often result in impulsive actions and unstable relationships.
 A person with BPD may experience intense periods of anger, depression, and anxiety lasting only a few hours to lasting many days.
 People with BPD also have high rates of concurrent mental disorders, such as mood disorders, anxiety disorders, and eating disorders, along with substance abuse, self-harm, suicidal thinking and behaviors, and suicide.